power of attorneys power of attorneys

 • Durable POA: Remains in effect if the principal becomes incapacitated, ensuring ongoing management of their affairs.

-• Healthcare POA: Gives the agent power to make medical decisions on the principal’s behalf, vital in cases where the principal cannot communicate their healthcare wishes.
+• Healthcare POA: Gives the agent power to make medical decisions on the principal’s behalf, which is vital in cases where the principal cannot communicate their healthcare wishes.

 By understanding the various POA types, individuals can select and customize the most appropriate option to suit their unique circumstances.